caribemediainc/caribemedia-challenge/backend-developer.md

 #### Auth Module

-- When the email exists and password is correct a new token is generated for further requests.
+- Generate a token for valid email/password combinations.
-- When the email exists and the password is incorrect the API must respond "Oops! wrong password".
+- Return "Oops! wrong password" for invalid credentials.
-- When a new user is created a welcome email is sent to its inbox.
+- Send a welcome email on new user registration.

 #### Listing Module

-- The user can search for a business using a term
+- The user can search for a business using a term.
 - The user can list all available listings depending on its city.
 - The user can sort the listings by all the available params.